 It’s an unfortunate reality that people with suicidal OCD are often misdiagnosed as experiencing suicidal ideation.
 Suicidal OCD is terrifying, but it’s also fundamentally different from suicidal ideation—it’s actually driven by a concern to protect oneself rather than harm oneself.
 Sadly, many people who need treatment for OCD may hold back from seeking help, fearing that their symptoms will be misunderstood.

 A mental health professional who specializes in OCD will be able to make an accurate diagnosis, so it’s crucial to find someone with the right specialized training and experience in OCD.
-Having recurrent intrusive and unwanted thoughts of suicide can be incredibly painful—but there is treatment available, and you don’t have to feel this way forever.
+Having recurrent intrusive and unwanted thoughts of suicide can be incredibly painful—but there are effective treatments, such as ERP, available, and you don’t have to feel this way forever.